Driving in Morocco – a detailed guide for a safe road trip

 If you arrive in Morocco with your car, it will be automatically registered to your passport at the border.
 This means you cannot leave the country without your car.
 If you decide to return home by plane, you will have to prove at the border that the car has not been sold, and you may have to show your car keys or other documents.

 You can try to sell your foreign car in Morocco, but it’s unlikely that anyone will buy them because customs fees on imported transport are insanely high.
 Some travellers come to Morocco with their old cars and think they can sell/leave them in Morocco.
-A clever plan, but old model cars are even more complicated to sell, as import taxes increase to older cars due to environmental reasons.
+It is a clever plan, but old model cars are even more complicated to sell, as import taxes increase for older cars due to environmental reasons.

 I have described the rules for buying a car in Morocco in more detail in my English-language article How to buy a car in Morocco?